Nyadzayo/ROSCA/README.md

    ```
 3. **Add Hedera Testnet to MetaMask:**

-Follow these steps to add the Hedera Testnet to your MetaMask wallet:

    Fill in the fields with the following information:

    | Field               | Value                          |